 Labor Day

 The National Archives and Records Administration holds records created or received by the U.S. Government on issues of labor and labor rights, including records on unions, strikes and responses, debates about women and children in the workplace, and the Government’s role in providing economic security and workplace rights.
 These records document and detail the struggle to define and assert workplace rights.
 We not only hold these records, we provide access to them.
-View a selection of records from the National Archives Catalog.
+Search the National Archives Catalog for related records.

 Labor and Woman Suffrage

-During this centennial year of the 19th Amendment in 2020, we note the intersection between the struggle for labor rights and the fight for woman suffrage.
+The struggle for labor rights and the fight for woman suffrage often intersected.
 Portions of our exhibit Rightfully Hers: American Women and the Vote look at the contributions of working women and labor organizers.

 In the early 20th century, young women painted the dials of watches and clocks with radium to create glow-in-the-dark faces.
 Many of the women, known as Radium Girls, became horribly disfigured, and many died horrible deaths.
 Learn about these women in "The Radium Girls at the National Archives" and in records in our Catalog.